GMOD/jbrowse-components/website/docs/user_guide.md

 ### Sharing sessions

-The main menu bar has a "Share" button to enable users to share their sessions with other people.
+On JBrowse Web, the main menu bar has a "Share" button to enable users to share their sessions with other people.
 The share button generates a URL that can be sent to other users.

-It is not possible to copy your URL bar and send this to another user currently, because sessions can become too large for the address bar in many cases.
+Note: Share sessions is not available on JBrowse Desktop.

-Note that you can copy and paste URLs between different tabs in your local browser though
+Also note: you can't copy the literal URL in your address bar and send it to other users, you must use the "Share" button to do that, but you can copy and paste the URL in your URL bar between different tabs in your local browser though

 <Figure caption="The session share dialog, which gives you a short URL to share your session with other users.
 It is important to use these URLs generated here rather than simply copying and pasting your URL to other users" src="/img/share_button.png" />